demox-labs/webgpu-msm/README.md

 ## Prize Allocation

 Prizes will be given out in good faith and in the sole discretion of the prize committee.

+### Timeline
+* August 1 - 2023 Registration Opens
+* September 15 - Competition Begins
+* February - Submission Deadline
+* March - Winners Announced

+## Submission Instruction

+Please include your implementation under the `submission` folder.
+The `compute_msm` function in `submission/submission.ts` will be run when benchmarking your submission.

 ## FAQs